maudrchl/music-project/readme.md

 - To show the profile of the others
 - To share the sound you made on the timeline
 - Add others music styles
+- The website has to be on HTTPS to allow using microphone

 ### Credits ✍🏼
 - Designed by Maud Rochel